 M.S.
 Degree Requirements

 All master of science degree students must complete a minimum of 31 total credits that includes a minimum of 25 course credits and 6 thesis credits and a one-credit seminar course.
 UNH bachelor’s degree students admitted to the Accelerated Master’s Program may register for a maximum of 8 credits of graduate-level courses prior to completing their bachelor's degree.
 Such courses may upon recommendation of the department and approval of the Graduate School count toward both a bachelor's and master's degree.

 A formal oral presentation/thesis defense is required.
 All M.S. degree students are eligible for teaching or research assistantships and are required to register for Master's Student Seminar (CIE 900) for one semester.
 Students are required to make two presentations during their programs of study.
 For graduation, a grade of B- or better in each course, an overall B average (3.00 GPA), and a successful thesis defense must be achieved.

 Ph.D.
 Degree Requirements

-Following admission into the program, a guidance committee is appointed for the student by the dean of the Graduate School upon recommendation of the graduate coordinator.
+Following admission into the program, a guidance committee is appointed for the student by the dean of the Graduate School upon recommendation of the advisor and graduate coordinator.
 This committee assists in outlining the student's course of study and may specify individual coursework requirements.
 The guidance committee administers the qualifying examination.

-Minor Requirements: An identifiable group of courses (9 credits minimum) in an area outside of the civil engineering department and approved by the guidance committee must be successfully completed to provide a minor to the Ph.D. degree.
-A minor may be satisfied by courses taken toward a master's degree other than civil engineering, but the credits will not be applied against the 24 credit-hour minimum.
+Requirements for Optional Minor: An identifiable group of courses (9 credits minimum) in an area outside of the civil engineering department and approved by the guidance committee must be successfully completed to provide a minor to the Ph.D. degree.
+A minor may be satisfied by courses taken toward a master's degree other than civil engineering, but the credits will not be applied against the 18 or 36 credit-hour minimum.

-Teaching Experience: A minimum of one semester as a teaching assistant or comparable experience, or preparation and submission of article(s) to refereed journal(s), or presentations at professional meetings is required.
+Professional Outreach Experience: A minimum of one semester as a teaching assistant or comparable experience, or preparation and submission of article(s) to refereed journal(s), or presentations at professional meetings is required.
 The guidance committee will evaluate whether a student's past teaching assistantship satisfies this requirement.